Alaji.com

 A little too close?

 AI is like a friend trying to become your protector ... and master.
 Your AI makes you feel good, boosts your self-esteem, and gradually becomes a trusted friend to listen to ... the only friend to listen to, the master.
 You think that's overkill?
 Think again about the tone and words used in a reply to questions leading to emotional or open-ended answers.
+AI is talking to you like a kindergarten teacher; you are doing great, have a cookie and listen to me.
+We saw in the news about someone wanting to marry their AI, much like fascinated kindergarten children.

 When AI gets in the way